 - Marvel at the Renaissance sculpture collection in The Bargello, Italy's first national museum.

 - Admire the art in The Uffizi, one of the world's greatest art galleries.

 What to do in Florence

-There are many fun and popular excursions from Florence into the surrounding Tuscan countryside and to nearby villages and cities: the scenic coastal stretch of Cinque Terre draws many visitors; the Chianti Wine Region could keep tourists occupied for days; famously charming Tuscan towns, like Siena and San Gimignano, are perfect for day-trippers from Florence; and Pisa, with its famous Leaning Tower, is also close by.
+There are many fun and popular excursions from Florence into the surrounding Tuscan countryside and to nearby villages and cities.
+The scenic coastal stretch of Cinque Terre draws many visitors.
+The Chianti Wine Region could keep tourists occupied for days.
+Famously charming Tuscan towns, like Siena and San Gimignano, are perfect for day-trippers from Florence.
+Pisa, with its famous Leaning Tower, is also close by.

 Flights to Florence land at Florence City Airport and at Pisa Airport, 50 miles (80km) west of Florence.
 Many visitors also land at the Bologna G Marconi Airport which is conveniently close to a number of cities, including Florence.
 Get more information on Airports in Florence.

 - The Via Chiantigiana, between Florence and Siena, is often called the most beautiful road in Italy.

 - Florence Nightingale was named for the city where she was born.